-Katara smirked back and then a light seemed to switch on behind her eyes; she snapped her fingers in triumph.
+Katara grinned and then a light seemed to switch on behind her eyes.
+She snapped her fingers in triumph.
 "That's it!"

 Katara furrowed her brow in deep confusion.
 "What?
-No." She shook her head.
-"We should pretend to be boyfriend and girlfriend!"
+No. No, I'm saying we should pretend to be boyfriend and girlfriend!"

-Zuko dropped the tray down onto the table, splashing tea up onto his apron and neck.
+Zuko dropped the tray, splashing tea on his apron and neck.
+"W-what?"

 "We should pretend to be boyfriend and girlfriend."

-"Yes, I heard you the first time," he said, wiping his brow, "which is why I poured tea down the front of myself."
+"Yes, I heard you the first time—" Zuko took out a clean rag and began to wipe his neck and brow "—which is why I poured tea down the front of myself."
 He pointed at his stained apron and grimaced.
 "What I want to know is why would you want to pretend such a thing?"

 Katara leaned forward and rested her elbows on the table.
 "Besides the fact that everyone in the Fire Nation and most of the Earth Kingdom already assumes that we're in love anyway?"

-"It would stop the girls from hitting on you," Katara offered, and then added hastily, "and the guys from hitting on me."
-She swallowed hard, an effulgence of colour blossoming on the apples of her cheeks.
+"It would stop the girls from hitting on you and the guys from hitting on me."
+An effulgence of colour blossomed on her cheeks.
 "You know, we could act like the jealous couple type."

 "Yeah . . ."

-"C'mon, Zoozie," she cooed, standing and saddling up beside him.
+"C'mon, Zoozie," she cooed, standing and saddling up beside him, and Zuko visibly blenched.

 "Aww, you've got to give me something."
 Her eyes brightened.
 "Abs, how about Abs?"